hardeybisey/retail-analytics-with-dbt/README.md

 # 7. Serve the docs from the container and  visit http://localhost:8081 on the host to view the page.
 dbt docs serve --host 0.0.0.0 --port 8080

+# 8. The `analyses` directory contains SQL for business intelligence or ad-hoc exploration.
+These queries are not materialized by `dbt run`.
+Instead, dbt compiles them, and you can then copy the resulting SQL from the `target` directory to run it directly in your database.
 ```
 ---

 ### DBT Lineage Diagram
 ![](images/dbt-dag.png)

+---
+### DBT Concepts Explored

+*   **dbt seeds**: This feature allows you to load static data from CSV files directly into your data warehouse.

+*   **dbt source**: In dbt, a source is a way to name and describe the raw data that you load into your data warehouse.
+By defining sources, you can reference them in your models, test the quality of your raw data.

+*   **dbt ref**: The `ref` function is fundamental to building modular and dependent data models in dbt.
+It allows you to reference another model within your dbt project, creating a dependency between them.

+*   **dbt tags**: Tags are metadata labels that you can apply to your dbt resources, such as models, seeds, and snapshots.
+They help you organize and categorize your project, allowing you to selectively run or test specific parts of your project.

+*   **dbt snapshots**: Snapshots are a powerful feature for capturing and tracking changes to your data over time.
+They are particularly useful for managing slowly changing dimensions (SCDs), where you need to maintain a historical record of how data has changed.

+*   **dbt analyses**: Analyses in dbt are SQL queries that are used for exploration and ad-hoc analysis.
+Unlike models, they are not materialized as tables or views in your data warehouse.
 ---

 ## Credits